YanicHoegger/ExampleApplication/README.md

-# ExampleApplication
+# WpfExampleApplication
-An example how a Wpf Application could look like
+An example how a Wpf Application could look like with mvvm view model first approach.
+It also displays how integration test on a view model level could be achieved.